 We use collaborative frameworks wherever possible and only tender for our own procurement where there is not a suitable framework in place.
 Spend on collaborative procurement continues to represent the highest value of procurement spend.
-During the year we have undertaken mini-competitions or continued to call off of frameworks with the following contract or framework owners:
+During the year we have undertaken mini-competitions or continued to call off frameworks with the following contract or framework owners:

-- Scottish Procurement
+- Scottish Procurement and Property Directorate (SPPD)

 - Crown Commercial Services

 - Audit Scotland

 - HMRC

 - Scotland Excel

+- Advanced Procurement for Universities and Colleges (APUC)

 - Scottish Prison Service

 - Health Trust Europe

+- Eastern Shires Purchasing Organisation (ESPO)

 - Yorkshire Purchasing Organisation (YPO)

 - National Services Scotland (NSS).